-When considering the brand in which you should protect with a trade mark, it is important you are aware of those elements you should include and those you should avoid.
+When considering the brand you wish to protect with a trade mark, it is important you are aware of those elements you should include and those you should avoid.

 There are obvious things to avoid, such as a copy of an existing trade mark and a term that describes your goods and services, but there are others which are lesser known.